punkymx/real-estate-ai-portfolio/docs/authentication.md

 Upon successful registration, redirects the user to the sign-in page.

 e.
 Application Header (src/components/Header.js)
-A new header component was created to display the user's authentication status and provide navigation.
+A new header component to display the user's authentication status and provide navigation.

 Path: src/components/Header.js